branko-lazarevic/esy_sunhome_modbus/README.md

 ### Holding Registers (Function Code 3)

-These registers may be read/write and typically contain configuration or累积 values.
+These registers may be read/write and typically contain configuration or accumulation values.

 | Register | Address | Name | Type | Unit | Scale | Description |
 |----------|---------|------|------|------|-------|-------------|